oscarliu666/Hand-Motion-Controlled-Embedded-Synthesizer/README.md

 ## Future Work
+We are planning on adding a MIDI interface so that users can connect the synthesizer to their computers and record their playing, allowing for more serious music production.
+We are also considering more complicated preset sounds, which would be created using methods like FM synthesis or subtractive synthesis.

+We are also considering looking for longer-range distance sensors.
+Our time-of-flight sensor could only consistently detect a maximum hand height of 400 mm above the sensor.
+A longer range sensor would allow users to achieve a high note range without having to switch octaves as much with the nav switch.

-We are considering adding a TFT touch screen to make it a more immersive and interactive system.
-We hope to develop a circular UI in which the outer part works as a rotary encoder to adjust the audio frequency in real-time.
-The user can scroll the outer part of the circle with the frequency displayed in the center of the circular UI.
+We are also interested in exploring alternative modes of input, such a TFT touch screen, to make it a more immersive and interactive system.
+We hope to develop a circular UI in which the outer part works as a rotary encoder to adjust the pitch in real-time.
+The user can scroll the outer part of the circle with the pitch displayed in the center of the circular UI.

-Additionally, we are considering designing an external enclosure for the entire system.
+Finally, we are thinking of designing an external enclosure for the entire system.
 A custom 3D-printed case would not only improve aesthetics but also protect the electronics and make the device safer and more durable for everyday use.